ulsidae/dev_logs/AI/pr_Ollama-max/readme.md

 ### Project Goal

-This repository serves as a small experiment demonstrating how custom models can be created quickly using Ollama’s Modelfile system.
+This repository demonstrates how to quickly build custom models using Ollama’s Modelfile system.
-The intention is to keep the workflow simple, transparent, and easy to reproduce.

 No fine-tuning.
 No heavy infrastructure.